Horace and Pete: Distribution

 The first episode was released on January 30, 2016, with no press or previous mention.
 Subscribers to C.K.'s mailing list received an email notice of its availability.
 It is a continuation of the sell-through direct-to-consumer model that C.K. used successfully in prior releases of content.

 C.K. explained that the direct-to-consumer, sell-through model of pricing the pilot at $5 would allow him to produce following episodes.
-On his website, he discussed the challenges of creating, shooting, and releasing a multi-camera TV show and addressed the pricing, revealing a tiered cheaper price for the remaining episodes of the show: $5 for the first episode, $2 for the next, and the $3 for the rest of the episodes.
+On his website, he discussed the challenges of creating, shooting, and releasing a multi-camera TV show and addressed the pricing, revealing a tiered cheaper price for the remaining episodes of the show: $5 for the first episode, $2 for the next, and then $3 for the rest of the episodes.
 The show has a very short production-release model, as episode 2 was being shot the week following the pilot, and was released a week after the first episode was made public, with following episodes to come.

-All of the ten episodes were edited by C.K.'s former Louie assistant editor Gina Sansom, and had no predetermined running time, ranging in length from 30 minutes to 67 minutes.
+All of the ten episodes were edited by C.K.'s former Louie assistant editor Gina Sansom and had no predetermined running time, ranging in length from 30 minutes to 67 minutes.
 The closing credits for episode 5 include the notice: End of Act 1.
 At the close of episode 10, C.K. announces "That's a wrap on Horace and Pete" while the cast applaud in a kind of curtain call.
 Shortly after the final episode of season one was released, C.K. revealed that guest actress Amy Sedaris, a late casting decision, had developed her own character and improvised all her dialogue.

 Horace and Pete's production, marketing, and distribution model sparked much debate over the strategic, financial, creative options available to content creators.
 C.K.'s work was compared to Kanye West as both navigate funding singular artistic visions that focus on creative control and in C.K.'s case, distribution, funding, and publicity methods outside the typical television model.

 C.K., during an extensive discussion with fellow comic Marc Maron, said that he wanted to open source the process by which he created the show, transparently sharing as much information as possible so others might be able to adopt and learn from his experience.

 At The New Yorker Festival, C.K. told Emily Nussbaum that he sold the show to Hulu.